 Yeshua's Disciples Declare He is G-d

-Yochanan, in his gospel account, begins with the declaration "In the beginning was the Word, and the Word was with G-d, and the Word was G-d."
+John, in his gospel account, begins with the declaration, "In the beginning was the Word, and the Word was with G-d, and the Word was G-d."
 (John 1:1)

 The "Word" is G-d.
 This is a plain statement.
 A = B.

-He goes on to state that the Word became flesh and dwelt among men.
+He states that the Word became flesh and dwelt among men.
 (John 1:14) The Word/G-d took on flesh (Yeshua's body) and dwelt among men.

-In his first epistle, Yochanan declares that the Father, the Word, and the Holy Spirit are one.
+John declares that the Father, the Word, and the Holy Spirit are one in his first epistle.
 (1 John 5:7-8)

 Thomas declares that Yeshua is "my Lord and my G-d" in John 20:28.

-There is no evidence in Scripture that Yeshua corrected his statement nor do any of the other disciples question it.
+There is no evidence in Scripture that Yeshua corrected his statement, nor do any other disciples question it.